 “We need everyone involved in innovation and invention,” says Reid.
 “Diversity makes us better.
 It helps us identify new problems in engineering and shapes the way we solve them.
 Engineering is a collaborative effort and research shows that diverse groups are more effective than homogeneous teams at solving complex problems and generating new ideas.”

 To rectify this siloed approach, the Alliance will create a regional structure that is both sustainable and can be replicated across the nation.
 The first step will be the creation of a New England and a Midwest regional hub of academic, business, and nonprofit institutions to work cooperatively to build diversity.
 The next step will be to replicate this structure in four other major regions across the country, involving 150 education institutions.

-The Alliance will work in cooperation with existing organizations such as the NSF Louis Stokes Alliance for Minority Participation (LSAMP), the National GEM Consortium, the National Action Council for Minorities in Engineering (NACME), and representative members of the 50K Coalition, which includes affinity groups that support Black, Latinx, Native American, and women engineering students.
+The Alliance will work in cooperation with existing organizations such as the NSF Louis Stokes Alliance for Minority Participation (LSAMP), the National GEM Consortium, the National Action Council for Minorities in Engineering (NACME), and representative members of other organizations that support Black, Latinx, Native American, and women engineering students.

 To ensure this regional concept takes hold, the Alliance will establish a Peer Leadership Training Academy to prepare 450 academics, administrators, and industry leaders to become change agents among universities, high schools, community colleges, and businesses in the region.

 One distinctive value Northeastern will bring to this effort is its close ties with industry leaders, who will be essential to both the training pipeline and funding a sustainable national effort.